Regression Modeling Strategies

 Statisticians and persons from other quantitative disciplines who are interested in multivariable regression analysis of univariate responses, in developing, validating, and graphically describing multivariable predictive models, and in covariable adjustment in clinical trials.
 The course will be of particular interest to:

 A good command of ordinary multiple regression is a prerequisite.
+The one-day pre-RMS provides this prerequisite.

 Learning Outcomes